khalid-naami/khalid-naami.github.io/blog/2026-06-05-mokhber-leads-iran-transition-amid-strategic-rift.md

 ---

-*To analyze the impact of leadership transitions, nuclear negotiations, and U.S.-Israeli strategic rifts on volatility surfaces, options pricing, and macro hedge assets, access the quantitative models at [Dashboard Options](https://dashboardoptions.com/).
-To hedge against systemic geopolitical inflation and protect capital during structural shifts, explore physical gold allocations with [Augusta Precious Metals](https://eurodongold.com).*
+*To analyze the impact of leadership transitions, nuclear negotiations, and U.S.-Israeli strategic rifts on volatility surfaces, options pricing, and macro hedge assets, access the quantitative models at [Dashboard Options](https://dashboardoptions.com/).*